LouisCharlesC/mess/README.md

 class Logger
 {
 public:
-	// The component is your business domain class (for "Hello, wordl!", an std::ostream suffices) using Component = std::ostream;
+	// The component is your business domain class (for "Hello, world!", an std::ostream suffices) using Component = std::ostream;

 	// This is a callback for the Log channel, the signature is partly imposed by mess